mhance/usatlas_computing_resources/index.md

 > ## Prerequisites
 >
-> It is helpful, though not required, to have a grid certificate.
-If you haven't done that, follow the instructions [here](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/WorkBookStartingGrid)
+> It is helpful to have a grid certificate (but not required, except for the module on LOCALGROUPDISKs).
+If you don't have a grid certificate, you can follow the instructions [here](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/WorkBookStartingGrid) to get one.
 {: .prereq}

 {% include links.md %}